JakeWarren2414/dolphins2/activities.md

 ## Workout Calender
- - A calender can help you stay on top of your workouts
+  - Helps you stay on top of your workouts
- -
+  - Gets you organized
- -
+  - Tracks your progress
 <table>
   <tr>
     <th><label for="workout">Type in Workout:</label></th>